Amazon Prime Day 2020: What you need to know

 - People who sign up for the 30-day Amazon Prime free trial that runs over the Prime Day period are eligible for Prime Day deals, too.

-One change to Prime Day this year is an added bonus Amazon is offering: customers who spend at least $10 between today and Prime Day on items sold by select small businesses on Amazon will receive a $10 credit towards items on sale on Prime Day.
+One change to Prime Day this year is an added bonus Amazon is offering: Customers who spend at least $10 between today and Prime Day on items sold by select small businesses on Amazon will receive a $10 credit toward items on sale on Prime Day.
 The move is to help support businesses impacted by the pandemic.

 One thing that represents a bit of a challenge for Amazon customers hoping to nab the best deals on products this year is how close Prime Day 2020 comes to the Black Friday and Cyber Monday shopping events, which come just six weeks later.
 Should you snap up a Prime Day deal, or hedge your bets to see if that item will be cheaper on Black Friday weekend?
 It’s a gamble to be sure—but hey, this is 2020, right?